Silas-Germany/root_mnt/README.md

 HOOKS=(... rootmnt)

+It can be applied with the following command: diff -ruN --color old new | patch -p1 -d /
 ### Info:
 I'm not responsible, if anything doesn't work.
 Please test it yourself properly before using it, as it might destroy your system.